victor-smirnov/digital-philosophy/Plans.md

 Generalization (correct prediction of strings it didn't see at training time) achievable by transformers is also very impressive, but it's not sufficient to rely on them as on general programmers: they aren't that good at _inventing_ new things.
 So one should not expect that transformers can sample from the entire space of programs (Turing Machines) during inference.
 If we want some specific behavior to be learned by a transformer, we need to provide sufficiently representative training data, and _maybe_ it will be generalized enough by the specific transformer architecture (to cover functionality not in the training data).

-Transformers, unlike other types of neural networks, they are essentially a _hybrid_ designs, combining elements of classical _rule-based systems_ and neural networks.
+Transformers, unlike other types of neural networks, they are essentially a _hybrid_ designs, combining elements of classical _rules-based systems_ and neural networks.
 Transformer is a "vectorized" FCRS with the following assumption:

 1. Rules are implicit and learned as attention patterns in the space of "linguistic features".
 While those features may be interpretable, their connection with generalization transformer is demonstrating
 2. Self-attention (in the Encoder) is a [_self-join_](https://www.w3schools.com/sql/sql_join_self.asp).
 It builds [Cartesian product](https://en.wikipedia.org/wiki/Cartesian_product) of the set of semantically enriched tokens with subsequent filtering and transformation in feed-forward layer.